 A quick Asian marinade added marvelous flavor to these Grilled Korean Beef Steaks!
-Both sweet and salty with garlic and ginger, these kicked up steaks were devoured by my family.
+Both sweet and salty with garlic and ginger, these kicked-up steaks were devoured by my family.

-Grilled Korean Beef Steaks sliced on a white plate with corn
+Grilled Korean Beef Steaks sliced on a white plate with corn.

 We grill simple burgers all summer long, but it’s a treat when steaks are on the menu.
 We’re happy with just a dusting of salt and pepper and sometimes I even drizzle our beef tenderloin steaks with a garlic herb butter, but an Asian twist was a fabulous change of pace.

-This delightful mixture of soy sauce, honey, sesame oil, fresh ginger, garlic, and sriracha worked beautifully with beef.
-I’d suggest marinating 4-6 hours or even overnight to all the flavors to infuse into the meat.
+• The delightful mixture of soy sauce, honey, sesame oil, fresh ginger, garlic, and sriracha worked beautifully with beef.

 Grilled Korean Beef Steaks uncut on a white plate with a green salad